7 social issues CEOs will prioritize in 2019

 Climate change

 “In my view, climate change is the issue of our time—it underpins all other issues, including political instability and financial distress.
 We have seen an exponential increase in climate-related natural disasters in the last three decades, all of which have resulted in devastating economic and social impacts.
-The need to communicate in an emergency situation is, in part, what inspired me to create goTenna.”—Daniela Perdomo, CEO of hardware startup goTenna
+The need to communicate in an emergency situation is, in part, what inspired me to create goTenna.”—Daniela Perdomo, CEO of mesh networking startup goTenna

 Sustainability